 When Cir went in for his appointment, the neurologist showed him the MRI.
 The white spots, or lesions, throughout his brain were the determining factor.

 Cir was more relieved than anything.
 He wasn't surprised.
 He had more or less expected it.
 He called me after returning to work and told me he had MS. After work, he went to his kung fu class as usual.

-I don't have MS, but as a caregiver, watching Cir live day to to day with multiple sclerosis, is not easy.
+I don't have MS, but as a caregiver, watching Cir live day to day with multiple sclerosis, is not easy.
 Some spouses and partners just give up and leave.

 Your diagnosis may at first seem very frightening.
 Or you may be angry and wonder why it happened to you.
 Most of these feelings come from not knowing what MS is.
 Learn as much as you can about multiple sclerosis.

 Also, don't give in to the urge to feel sorry for yourself.
 That's an easy one to fall into.
 Cir had his days like that.
-There were many days he wondered why him.
+There were many days he wondered - why him?
 Only to come to the conclusion - "why not him?"
 He was just the same as everyone else.
 No better, no worse.
 So, why should he not have MS and not someone else?

-Remember to let everyone around you know what you need.
+As you learn to live with MS, one thing to remember is to let everyone around you know what you need.
 And don't feel guilty when you need to remind them.
 Most people, your loved ones included, tend to focus on themselves most of the time.
 This isn't a negative thing.
 It just is what it is.
 Remind them until they get it.
 They will because they love you.

-When you do get a diagnosis, it may take a while for you to get your head around.
-Realize your limitations and change the way you do things.
-The sooner you can come to terms with your diagnosis the sooner you can continue on with your life in spite of MS.
+When you do get a diagnosis, it may take a while for you to get your head around exactly what that means.
+You'll need to realize and accept your new limitations and begin to change the way you do things.
+The sooner you can come to terms with your diagnosis, the sooner you can continue on with your life in spite of MS.